Watching Golf Pros Can Improve Your Golf Game

 Replaying holes in your mind and wishing you had hit a different shot or used a different club is common practice with most golfers.
 During the next televised golf tournament, play each hole along with your favorite tour player and see how often you make the same choices.
 What club did you pick?
 Are you laying up or going for it?
 Even though you may never play that same course, you can learn a lot about your game by watching them play.

 Now that you’ve watched and studied the best golfers in the world, feel like you’re ready to golf like them?
 For the best Golf Instruction, reach out to our professionals here at Superstition Mountain Golf and Country Club.
-Under the direction of Mike Malaska, you’re sure to improve your skills and be ready to take on the best in no time!
+You’re sure to improve your skills and be ready to take on the best in no time!